The Journey from Land’s End to John o’Groats

 Land’s End is the most southerly point on England’s main land, marked by a signpost.
 Nearby Sennen Cove has sandy beaches, if you wish to paddle your toes.

 As you journey through Cornwall, you’ll pass St Ives, a beautiful town named after an Irish princess.
 Known for its ‘painters’ light’, this town has lovely indie shops on cobbled streets.
+And coastal wildflowers (some not safe near dogs).

-Some critics say that Land’s End is now too touristy, with excessive fees, a 4D theatre and mini golf course.
-People who wish to have their photo taken at the sign have to pay £10.50, along with parking charges.
+Critics say that Land’s End is now too touristy, with excessive fees, a 4D theatre and mini golf course.
+People who want to have their photo taken with the sign have to pay £10.50, plus parking charges.
+One reviewer says ‘They may as well grab you, and shake you upside down over the cliff, until all the cash falls out of your pockets’.

 Scenic Stops in the West Midlands